Apolo-Technologies/coin-hive-stratum/README.md

   CoinHive.CONFIG.WEBSOCKET_SHARDS = [["ws://localhost:8892"]];

   // Start miner
-  var miner = CoinHive.Anonymous('your-monero-address');
+  var miner = CoinHive.Anonymous('your-zerium-address');
   miner.start();

 </script>
 ```

-Now your CoinHive miner would be mining on `supportXMR.com` pool, using your monero address.
+Now your CoinHive miner would be mining on `supportXMR.com` pool, using your zerium address.
 This will work for any pool based on the [Stratum Mining Protocol](https://en.bitcoin.it/wiki/Stratum_mining_protocol).
 You can even set up [your own](https://github.com/zone117x/node-stratum-pool).

 ## CLI